Wow... That's Crazy

 Wow...
 That's Crazy is the sixth studio album by American rapper Wale.
 It was released on October 11, 2019, by Every Blue Moon, Maybach Music Group and Warner Records.
 The production on the album was handled by multiple producers including: Hit-Boy, OZ, Ayo & Keyz, The Arcade and Bizness Boi among others.
 The album also features guest appearance by Meek Mill, Rick Ross, Bryson Tiller, Ari Lennox, Boogie, 6lack, Lil Durk, and more.

 Wow...
 That's Crazy was supported by five singles: "On Chill", "BGM", "Love & Loyalty", "Love...
 (Her Fault)" and "Sue Me".
 The album received generally positive reviews from music critics and was a moderate commercial success.
 It debuted at number seven on the US Billboard 200 with 38,000 album-equivalent units in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) in November 2021.

 Background

 In 2018, Wale announced that he parted ways with Atlantic Records, and released three EPs with Warner Records throughout the year: It's Complicated, Self Promotion, and Free Lunch.

+Cover art

+The album's cover art is a reference to the 2018 art intervention Love Is in the Bin by Banksy, when his painting of his mural Girl with Balloon was shredded by means of a self-destruction mechanism immediately after the painting's sale at auction.
+This is emulated in the cover art for Wow...
+That's Crazy, which shows the shredding of a portrait of Wale striking the same pose as on the cover art for his 2011 album Ambition.
+The cover art for Wow...
+That's Crazy also features a red balloon, a notable element of Banksy's mural Girl with Balloon.